A message from Eileen

 Be prepared, being a Boardroom Apprentice requires a significant personal commitment most of which will be during the working day and some in the evenings and weekends.
-If you are employed you will need your employer’s support to do this.
-You must confirm on the application form that you have secured this.
-All the information you need to support your thinking on making an application is on this website.
+If you are employed you will need your employer’s full support to do this.

 The criteria to apply is simple, but must be met in full.
 You will not be eligible if you have held a board position on a public-sector body.

-You can hear from our Class of 2020 sharing their experience and offering you some words of wisdom in advance of making an application.
+You can hear from our previous Boardroom Apprentices sharing their experience and offering you some words of wisdom to help you consider whether Boardroom Apprentice is for you.